top of page

 SAXOPHONE & AFROFUNK

-To conclude this review, it will not forget to mention Angelique Kidjo, a Beninese singer, songwriter, actress, 5 Grammy awards winner.
+To conclude this review, remind us ANGELIQUE KIDJO, a Beninese singer, songwriter, actress, 5 Grammy awards winner.
 She is now considered one of the greatest contemporary African artists, often referred to as the "Queen of Afrobeat", an icon of world music.
 Angélique Kidjo's music has been used extensively in the film world, ranging from popular Hollywood films to an independent Italian film of Nanni Moretti awarded by 1994 Cannes film festival.
-An italian Filmmaker Golden Palm winner in 2001 :
+Italian Filmmaker Golden Palm winner in 2001 :

 GYPSY